 In this animated Disney film, a young warrior (Cassie Steele) embarks on a quest to find the last dragon (voiced by Awkwafina).

-The Truffle Hunters / In the forests of Northern Italy, a dwindling group of old men and their faithful dogs search for the world’s most expensive ingredient, the white Alba truffle.
+In the forests of Northern Italy, a dwindling group of old men and their faithful dogs search for the world’s most expensive ingredient, the white Alba truffle.
 Sony Classics will distribute the movie, which premiered to rave reviews at Sundance.

 Jan (Toni Collette), a cleaner and bartender, decides to breed a race horse in her Welsh village, pitting her small town against the racing elite in a nail-biting race for the national championship.